-- The dialect of SQL which is supported under Access is much more limited than the dialects of comprehensive systems. - PostgreSQL has matured greatly in the past decade. - The Department of Computing Science has an SQL server, which is administered by the support staff. - The course instructor is a strong advocate of FOSS (Free and Open-Source Software).
+- The dialect of SQL which is supported under Access is much more limited than thedialects of comprehensive systems. - PostgreSQL has matured greatly in the past few years. - The Department of Computing Science has an SQL server, which is administered by the support staff.